Help Center/Cloud Container Engine/Best Practices/Disaster Recovery/Recommended Configurations for HA CCE Clusters

 Figure 1 Configuring an HA cluster

-Selecting a Network Model
+Selecting a Network

 For details, see Planning CIDR Blocks for a Cluster.

-Selecting a Service Forwarding Mode
+Configuring Service Forwarding

-CCE supports the iptables and IPVS forwarding modes.
+CCE supports iptables and IPVS.

 Partitioning Data Disks Attached to a Node

-The default space of this date disk is 100 GiB.
+The default space of this data disk is 100 GiB.
 You can adjust the space as required.
 Images, system logs, and application logs are stored on data disks.
 Therefore, you need to evaluate the number of pods to be deployed on each node, the size of logs, images, and temporary data of each pod, as well as some reserved space for the system.
-For details, see Selecting a Data Disk for the Node.
+For details, see Selecting a Data Disk for a Node.

-A failure in a worker node may affect the availability of the applications.
+A failure in a worker node may affect the availability of applications.
 CCE Node Problem Detector is used to monitor node exceptions.
 It helps you detect and handle latent exceptions in a timely manner.
-You can also customize the check items, including target node, check period, and triggering threshold.
+You can also customize the check items, including target nodes, check period, and triggering threshold.
 For details, see Configuring Node Fault Detection Policies.

-Configuring the DNS Cache
+Configuring DNS Caches

 When the number of DNS requests in a cluster increases, the load of CoreDNS increases and the following issues may occur: